Nigeria

 Dividend income

-Dividends received by a Nigerian resident company from another Nigerian resident company are taxable at source (see the Withholding taxes section for more information) and not subject to further tax.
+Dividends received by a Nigerian resident company from another Nigerian resident company are taxable at source and are exempt from further taxation.
+In contrast, dividends received from non-resident companies are generally taxable unless they are repatriated into Nigeria through government-approved channels.

 Stock dividends

-Stock dividends (bonus shares) are subject to WHT similar to cash dividends addressed above but are not included in the taxable income of the recipient company.
+Stock dividends (bonus shares) are not subject to WHT but are not included in the taxable income of the recipient company.

 Interest income

-Interest received by a Nigerian company is liable to tax at the relevant CIT rate, with tax withheld at 10% available as an offset against the final tax liability.
+Interest received by a Nigerian company is subject to corporate income tax at the applicable rate, with 10% withheld at source as a credit against the final tax liability.

 Royalty income